wso2/identity-apps/modules/theme/README.md

-Theme and fonts for WSO2 Identity Server Web Apps
+# Theme, fonts and images for WSO2 Identity Server Web Apps